kodarn/Sparsnas/README.md

    Column names: S1 S2 S3 S4    X1 X2 X3 X4 X5
 ```

-There might be some relationship between S/N and the XOR-Key.
+One thing we can spot quite easily is that the `ID` column matches the last byte in the serial number `S4`.
+But more importantly, imagine if there were some relationship between S/N and the XOR-Key.
 What if we could formulate it as:

     S/N -----> secret operation ----> XOR-Key